The NSW Government’s reforms will maintain the high levels of protection that are currently available to you.

 Insurers and providers will also be able to offer other features and options as part of home building compensation products, as long as they meet or exceed minimum standards.
 This could include additional circumstances when claims may be made, cover for additional risks, or services such as site inspections.
 It will be up to insurers and providers to decide whether to offer additional features and what they will include in their products.

 The NSW Parliament has passed laws needed to implement the reforms.

 We are designing the details for how the new scheme will operate.
-We will seek industry and stakeholder feedback about new guidelines and regulations to support the scheme in the second half of 2017.
+We have been consulting industry and other stakeholders during the second half of 2017.

 Insurers and providers will be able to apply to us for a licence to sell home building compensation products in 2018.